-Agency Customer Group Customer Customers served annually Potential annual customers Library visitors and researchers Historical researchers 120,000 150,000 Library web site user sessions Users of Library's web site 2,220,000 2,500,000 Virginia Shop customers Virginia Shop Customers 5,100 81,200
+Agency Customer Group Customer Customers served annually Potential annual customers Library visitors and researchers Historical researchers 120,000 150,000 Library web site user sessions Users of Library's web site 3.600.000 4.600.000

-The Library of Virginia is increasingly assisting a rapidly evolving customer base.
+Anticipated Changes To Agency Customer Base The Library of Virginia is increasingly assisting a rapidly evolving customer base.
 It is not, though, a change in the customer demographic but rather a change in customer orientation.
 Customers, irrespective of age, are technically proficient, with technically oriented expectations.
 Whereas in recent years most of the Library's customers accessed collections onsite or contacted the Library via telephone, letter, fax, or e-mail, the expectation now is that the agency as a matter of course adds at an increasingly fast pace substantial, high-quality resources to its website.
-Customers anticipate technically sophisticated access to more and more print, manuscript, photographic, and cartographic collections-at a pace that places severe pressures on conservation-preservation efforts
+Customers anticipate technically sophisticated access to more and more print, manuscript, photographic, and cartographic collections-at a pace that places severe pressures on conservation-preservation efforts.